How to Inspect Exterior Siding for Water Damage

 It is a good practice to inspect siding after major storms, especially if strong winds or heavy rain occurred.
 Storms can create new gaps, loosen panels, or damage flashing components.

-What tools are helpful for siding inspection?
+What tools are helpful for inspecting siding for water damage?

-What types of damage require immediate attention?
+What types of siding damage require immediate attention?

 Can I safely inspect siding myself?